bokunimowakaru/udp/README.md

 Packet Discard Function may occur due to the malfunction of the network equipment's security function, isolation function, loop prevention function, or following Malfunction of Packet Discard Function:

-As the unidirectional UDP communication, a bridge function of network equipment may mistakenly recognize it as an unnecessary packet and discard it.
+As the unidirectional UDP communication, a bridge function of network equipments may mistakenly recognize it, as an unnecessary packet and discard it.
-In this case, it can be repaired by repeated works of two-way communication, using Ping is one of the solutions; please input Ping command like "ping 192.168.1.XX⏎" on the LXTerminal.
+In this case, it can be repaired by repeated works of two-way communication, using Ping is one of the solutions.
+So, please input Ping command like "ping 192.168.1.XX⏎" on the LXTerminal.
 Or reboot your gateway, wireless access point, or switching hub.
 If you restart only a device that does not include a DHCP server, you need to run two-way communication such as ping after restarting.
 After repaired, if it continues only one-way communication continues, the bridge function will discard packets again.
 It needs some apps usinig two-way communication on a regular basis.